mutturajbaradol/Android/README.md

-# Android                                                                  Duration: 4 Weeks
+# Android Revised plan                                                                 Duration: 4 Weeks

 ## Course Outcome:
 At the end on this course the students will gain enough knowledge to create and publish their own Apps for Google playstore and publish their assignments to the blogs as a benchmark examples for the world wide developers.